“While we must acknowledge emergence in design and system development, a little planning can avoid much waste.”

 Supporting Continuous Delivery Through PI Execution

-Architects own the Program/Solution-level technical and exploration work in Enablers and, as such, guide teams’ progress on their execution.
+Architects own the Essential and Solution-level technical and exploration work in Enablers and, as such, guide teams’ progress on their execution.
 They may attend those teams’ Sprint Planning and/or Sprint Demo events to track progress, address issues, and adjust direction.
 They are also generally available to the teams for coaching, mentoring, and to ensure problems and issues are addressed quickly so that architecture is not a bottleneck.

 Each increment, architects ensure teams demonstrate the results of enabler work including new knowledge, architecture runway additions, and any additions to the Continuous Delivery Pipeline.
-For large solutions, the Architect Sync event ensures architects stay aligned and share progress at the Large Solution level, Architects meet regularly in the Architecture Sync as shown in Figure 3.
+For large solutions, the Architect Sync event ensures architects stay aligned and share progress at the Large Solution level as shown in Figure 3.

 Supporting New Strategic Themes and Value Streams